Sith: Emergence of the Sith Order

-The origin, agenda, abilities, and philosophy of the Sith are intertwined with their relationship to the Force.
+The origin, agenda, abilities, and philosophy of the Sith are collectively intertwined due to their relationship to the Force.
 With proper training, the Force may be called upon by rare individuals capable of "sensing" or "touching" it to achieve extraordinary feats such as telekinesis, precognition, and mental suggestion.
 Not all psychological states are conducive to employing the Force; discipline is required.
 However, both quietude and focused, intense passion alike can be effective.
-The Sith originated in a species of Force-sensitive warriors who discovered the efficacy of passion as a tool to draw on the Force at least 5,000 years prior to the events of the first Star Wars film.
+The Sith originated from a species of Force-sensitive warriors who discovered the efficacy of passion as a tool to draw on the Force at least 5,000 years prior to the events of the first Star Wars film.
 Fully embracing this approach, they became defined and corrupted by it.

 The warriors who would become the first Sith were apparently heterodox members of the Jedi.
 The Jedi served as a space-faring knightly order within the Galactic Republic, a representative democracy encompassing most developed worlds.
 The Jedi Order sought to use the powers of the Force to help defend the weak and advance the rule of law across the galaxy, in keeping with their ethics of self-sacrifice and service to the common welfare.
 The Jedi creed mirrored their method of utilizing the Force, and Jedi doctrine favored states of serenity, detachment, compassion, and humility as the proper means of accessing its power.
 Controversy emerged when members of the Jedi Order began to experiment with passion as an alternative.
 The Jedi establishment saw these innovations as a threat to the ethos of the Jedi, opening members to the seduction of power and cruelty.
 Eventually, this controversy led to a conflict in which the rebelling Jedi were defeated and exiled.

 In exile, the dissident Jedi were free to explore the relationship between passion and the Force.
 They concluded that the martial and ethical disciplines of the Jedi establishment were foolish and misguided.
 Passion, not quietude, was the most potent means of accessing the Force, and conflict, not peace, was the natural and healthy state of the universe.
-Rejecting the teachings of the Light side of the force, the exiles now embraced ruthless personal ambition, believing that power belonged to those with the cunning and strength to seize it.
+Rejecting the teachings of the light side of the Force, the exiles now embraced ruthless personal ambition, believing that power belonged to those with the cunning and strength to seize it.
 In their training, the dissidents would seek to master the Force by cultivating dark passions such as anger and hate, a practice condemned by the Jedi.
-Guided by their egoistic philosophy based on ruling by seizing power, and armed with taboo Dark Side techniques, the former Jedi exiles reemerged to menace the galaxy as the Sith Order, aiming to conquer the Galactic Republic and exact revenge against the Jedi.
+Guided by their egoistic philosophy based on ruling by seizing power and armed with taboo Dark Side techniques, the former Jedi exiles reemerged to menace the galaxy as the Sith Order, aiming to conquer the Galactic Republic and exact revenge against the Jedi.